2024 Bertha

 Host Organization: Voxeurop

-Stefano Valentino is an Italian freelance journalist and Investigations Manager at Voxeurop.eu.
-His work specializes in EU affairs and globalization.
-His mission is exposing the connections between socio-environmental sustainability, corporate lobbying and resources-related conflicts.
-Often traveling to Brussels, he has extensively investigated the industry influence on EU lawmaking and the harmful impact of EU flawed green policies both in Europe and in developing countries.
-He took part in two oceanographic expeditions to Antarctica aboard research vessels of the Italian Antarctic Program.
+Stefano Valentino is an Italian journalist and Investigations Manager at Voxeurop.eu.
+His work specializes in EU affairs and globalization, with a focus on exposing the connections between socio-environmental sustainability, corporate lobbying and resources-related conflicts.
+He has extensively investigated the industry influence on EU lawmaking and the harmful impact of EU so-called “green policies” both in Europe and in developing countries.

-He has done field reporting from over 30 countries.
-His work has appeared in leading media outlets in different countries, such as the Guardian, the Christian Science Monitor, EU Observer, La Repubblica, Liberation, Der Spiegel.
+Stefano’s work has appeared in leading media outlets in different countries such as the Guardian, the Christian Science Monitor, EU Observer, La Repubblica, Liberation, Der Spiegel.
 He is the founder of the Google-funded collaborative journalism platform MobileReporter.

 Liubov Velychko